Skip to main content

 Error Response Example

-All errors are returned with HTTP 200 and success: false.
+Errors are returned with HTTP 400 (or HTTP 404 for unknown methods) and success: false.
+Always check the success field.
 Here is an example of an invalid signature error:

 Testing Webhooks